Bunching and Taxing Multidimensional Skills: Quantitative Analysis

 \section{Quantitative Analysis}

 In this section we infer the distribution of cognitive and manual talents $\Phi$.
-The estimation of the underlying distributions of skills, a central input for the calculation of the optimal tax formula, generalizes the derivation of the unidimensional skills in \citet{Saez:2001} to a labor market model with multidimensional skills, coworker and firm effects.
+The inference of the underlying distributions of skills, a central input for the calculation of the optimal tax formula, generalizes the approach of the unidimensional skills in \citet{Saez:2001} to a labor market model with multidimensional skills, coworker and firm effects.
 We also calibrate the parameter $\rho$ that governs the curvature of disutility with respect to effort.